 But what to visit in San Quirico?
 Here are our tips on what to see in San Quirico d’Orcia.

 Let’s start with one of the most beautiful treasures of San Quirico: the Horti Leonini.
 A typical sixteenth century italian garden.
-The entrance it’s in between the city walls and the main square of the village.
-The “Horti” takes their name from their first owner, Diomede Leoni, and have maintained their original structure till today.
+The entrance is in between the city walls and the main square of the village.
+The “Horti” takes their name from their first owner, Diomede Leoni, and still maintains their original structure today.

 The garden is divided into two parts.
 The lower area, has a rhombus shape.
 It’s composed by triangular flowerbeds and is surrounded by walls and holm oaks.
 At the center stands the statue of Cosimo III dei Medici.

-A long path cuts the garden and leads to the upper area, a grassy square in the middle of a centuries-old holm oak forest.
+A long path divides the garden and leads to the upper area, a grassy square in the middle of a centuries-old holm oak forest.

 In the highest part of the Horti Leonini you can visit the remains of the ancient Cassero tower, which was about 40 meters high, today almost completely destroyed.